Are you losing heart because your oncology massage practice is faltering, or hasn’t quite gotten off the ground?

 How it Works

-Seven 2-hour small-group seminars.
-(Plus an optional bonus session.)
+Eight 2-hour small-group seminars.
 We meet weekly by web conference, with full audio.
 You’ll interact out loud, speak, hear my voice and your classmates’ voices in real time, and ask and answer questions.
 You’ll see my computer screen on your computer, and we’ll work through problems through discussion and on the screen.

 Recordings of sessions.
 Each seminar is recorded for your review and permanent download.
 If you miss a class, you’ll have access to the recording the next day.